 In 2007 he took part in an Environmental Science program at Brown University and has been interested in pursuing an environmentally associated field of study since.
 In the years 2005 and 2006 Joseph took part in the annual ICCS clean-up for Singapore's mangroves.

 His other interests include debate and running cross country.
+Joseph is not really known for having spare time.

 Mr. Steve Early